AlterNet: Independent Media Institute

 The IAJ became the Independent Media Institute some time before December 1999.
 After the sale of AlterNet to the new company, AlterNet Media in April 2018, the Independent Media Institute (IMI) launched a series of new programs including the Make It Right Project.

 Acquisition

-On 9 April 2018, it was announced that AlterNet was acquired by owners of Raw Story, an online news organization, under the newly created company AlterNet Media.
+On April 9, 2018, it was announced that AlterNet was acquired by owners of Raw Story, an online news organization, under the newly created company AlterNet Media.
 In an online statement, Raw Story founder John K. Byrne stated, "AlterNet will continue to carry content from the Independent Media Institute, its prior owner.
 Thus, much of the content you expect will remain the same.
 You will see articles by former AlterNet writers appearing with the Independent Media Institute byline."
-AlterNet Media also acquired the New Civil Rights Movement.
+AlterNet Media later acquired the New Civil Rights Movement.

 Staff

 Don Hazen

 Don Hazen was hired by San Francisco's Institute for Alternative Journalism in 1991 as its first executive director.
 The AlterNet editorial staff was headed by executive editor Hazen, a former publisher of Mother Jones, until December 2017 when he was placed on indefinite leave by the Independent Media Institute's Board of Directors due to sexual harassment allegations.
 Following the allegations, Hazen resigned on 22 December 2017.
 An episode of the public radio program This American Life, "Five Women", recounts alleged sexual harassment in the workplace by Hazen.